Event 0

 Event[0] is a first-person science fiction adventure game developed and published by Ocelot Society.
-It was released on September 14, 2016 for both Microsoft Windows and macOS.
-The game follows an astronaut en route to Europa, who after their ship suffers a catastrophic failure takes refuge in a dilapidated leisure ship, with the only remaining entity on board being the ship's AI, Kaizen-85.
-Gameplay consists of exploring the ship, repairing it in hopes of escaping, and speaking with Kaizen-85, who is a functional AI that the player can have conversations with.
+It was released on September 14, 2016, for both Microsoft Windows and macOS.
+The game follows an astronaut en route to Europa, who, after their ship suffers a catastrophic failure, takes refuge in a dilapidated leisure ship, with the only remaining entity on board being the ship's AI, Kaizen-85.
+Gameplay consists of exploring the ship, repairing it in hopes of escaping, and speaking with Kaizen-85, an AI with whom the player can converse at length.
 The game received positive reviews upon release.

 Plot and gameplay

 Event[0] is set in an alternate timeline where humanity achieved interplanetary space travel as early as the 1980s.
-The game takes place in this timeline's 2012, where the players character is selected by International Transport Spacelines (ITS) to be part of a mission to Jupiter's moon Europa, from Earth.
-En route, the ship suffers a catastrophic failure and the player-character appears to be the only member of its crew to escape into a lifepod.
+The game takes place in this timeline's 2012, where the player's character is selected by International Transport Spacelines (ITS) to be part of a mission to Jupiter's moon Europa from Earth.
+En route, the ship suffers a catastrophic failure, and the player-character appears to be the only member of its crew to escape into a lifepod.
 The pod drifts for several weeks until it comes across the Nautilus, a leisure ship built in the 1980s.
-The player-character docks with the ship, and discovers that while the Nautilus is still functional, it has fallen into disrepair, with no sign of its human crew.
+The player character docks with the ship and discovers that while the Nautilus is still functional, it has fallen into disrepair, with no sign of its human crew.
 The only conversations on the ship are through the ship's artificial intelligence (AI) named Kaizen-85 (from the Japanese word kaizen meaning "continuous improvement"), who communicates with the player-character through keyboard terminals throughout the ship.
 Kaizen-85 instructs the player-character to destroy the Nautilus's "Singularity Drive", the engine that powers the ship, as it claims this will enable it to return them both back to Earth.
-However, as the player explores the station more, they discover that many of the doors and systems have been locked down apparently by the previous human crew, and must work with Kaizen-85 to access these systems.
+However, as the player explores the station more, they discover that many of the doors and systems have been locked down, apparently by the now missing previous human crew, and they must work with Kaizen-85 to access these systems.

 The player communicates with the AI by physically typing input instead of selecting from a set of inputs.
 The AI is capable of procedurally generating over two million lines of dialog, with personality influenced by the player's input.
-The player must gather clues as to discover what happened on the ship and eventually finds out that Captain of the Nautilus, Anele Johnson, murdered Nandi, one of the crew so as not to allow Kaizen to destroy the Singularity Drive.
+The player must gather clues to discover what happened on the ship and eventually finds out that the Captain of the Nautilus, Anele Johnson, murdered Nandi, one of the crew members, so as not to allow Kaizen to destroy the Singularity Drive.
 When the player recovers the code to the bridge terminal and enters it, they can find Anele Johnson's body in one of the seats, who was presumably killed after merging with the Nautilus mainframe.
-Depending on the player's choices and their attitude previously to Kaizen, multiple endings can occur.
+Depending on the player's choices and their attitude toward Kaizen, multiple endings can occur.